anufrievroman/calcure/README.md

 `U` · Unmark all tasks

-`i` · Mark a task as important
+`h` · Mark/unmark a task as important

-`I` · Mark all tasks as important
+`H` · Mark/unmark all tasks as important

-`l` · Mark a task as low priority
+`l` · Mark/unmark a task as low priority

-`L` · Mark all tasks as low priority
+`L` · Mark/unmark all tasks as low priority

 `d` · Delete a task and all its subtasks